daevlin/daevlin.github.io/_posts/2020-07-17-Zero2Auto_analysis.md

 000000F0  yb14E5fbhe35
 ```

-Let's look at the first encrypted string:
+Let's take a look at the first encrypted string:
 ```
 .5ea5/QPY4//
 ```